equk/blog-astro/src/content/blog/2023-02-14-Move Blog to Astro.md

 ## Screenshots

-This is what I have so far, the site looks very similar to the Gatsby blog.
+This is what I have so far, the site looks similar to the Gatsby blog.

 <p class="text-center">Astro</p>
 <img class="border mx-auto" src="/media/images/2023/astro-equk-ss-800.jpg" alt="astro-equk-ss-800">